ljwalker/emu/docs/_documentation/digitizing.md

 As of ** 2022** LACMIP will no longer paint their specimens.
 Instead, LACMIP staff will only label taxonomic specimens.
 Please follow the updated workflow on specimen labeling.
 Transcribe the catalog number on an archival sheet of paper using a Micron pigma pen and use Paraloid B-72 20% to affix the tag to the specimen.
 Paint a thin layer of Paraloid B-72 10% over the affixed specimen tag.
 {: .notice--warning}

+## Numbering

+### Paper numbers

+{% include figure image_path="/assets/images/digitization_numbering.png" alt="" caption="Supplies need to create paper specimen numbers." %}
+{% include figure image_path="/assets/images/digitization_numbering2.png" alt="" caption="Letters and numbers should be written according to this example." %}

 Most LACMIP specimens already have locality numbers glued or painted on them.
-For this reason, the need for painting is limited, and this step is mostly completed by LACMIP staff.
+For this reason, the need for numbering is presently limited to taxonomic specimens.
+Labels should be completely and solidly adhered to specimens with both a basecoat and topcoat of B-72.

+Supplies required for numbering...
+- 01 black Pigma Micron pen
+- 20lb white archival paper
+- ~10-20% Paraloid B-72 in ethanol
+- laser jet printer
+- scissors, forceps

+A few tips for numbering...
+- Use either a 01 or 005 black Pigma Micron pen to number.
+- Press lightly and use short pen strokes, as though you are "painting" the letters and numbers on.

+A blank number template can be downloaded from [here](https://github.com/LACMIP/emu/blob/master/docs/assets/images/Blank_spm_numbers.pdf).

+### Painted numbers
+This numbering method has been retired, but is archived here for reference.
+See above.
+{: .notice--warning}

+Vials can be numbered one day after painting.

 A few tips for painting...
 - **All vials should be painted with a stripe** extending ~3/4" from the bottom and is ~1/8" wide.
 The "stripe checker" tool, as seen in the image here, can help guide you when you are new to this process.
 <img src="{{ site.baseurl }}/assets/images/digitization_stripechecker.jpg" alt="" width="400"/>{: .align-center}